 I also had the pleasure of spending some time talking with John Shook outside of the sessions.
 He is the author of Managing to Learn, an outstanding book on how A3 thinking "helps managers and executives identify, frame, and then act on problems and challenges" and one I often use with clients and in workshops.

-If you would like to discuss my learnings from the summit, feel free to get in touch.
+If you would like to discuss my learnings from the summit or for other resources from Lloyd Parry, feel free to get in touch.